 No matter when you read this, this site is under construction!
 Watch for falling gifs.

 When I first began this project, I was using XHTML Transitional 1.0, but since then, I've been learning HTML5.
 As I've been slowly converting the site to HTML5, I've been tinkering with the basic structure and design, adding elements, changing graphics, etc. This is very much an experimental site, so if anyone notices any errors caused by my tinkering, please let me know so that I can fix it.
 Suggestions on how to improve the site's appearance and organization are also welcome.
 As I continue to tinker with things, notes about additions and improvements will appear either here or on the main portal page.

 All of the graphics on the site are ones that I created myself.
 I used GIMP to create the buttons, headers, and other drawn graphics, including the game boards.
 The photographs are ones I took myself.
 The game boards are free to anyone who would like to print them out and play with them (they fit on standard 8 1/2 by 11 inch paper and can be resized if necessary), but they are not to be sold for profit.
-(These games are all public domain, anyway.)
+(These games are all public domain, anyway.
+You can make something on the same basic layout yourself, if you want.)
 Classroom use is fine for teachers who would like to supplement a history lesson or for students doing a report on a historical period or games in general (just remember to cite me as the source).
 Aside from the game boards, none of the other graphics, including the backgrounds of each section are to be reproduced without permission.
 Permission may be granted in special circumstances as long as you contact me and credit me as the creator.
 The creator retains all rights.